 Metal rooves are energy efficient and help in regulating temperatures during extreme weather conditions.
 They are resistant to weather conditions and can withstand high winds and hailstorms.
 They can last up to 50 years.
 However, they are prone to rust.

 Here are a few variations to the metal roof options.

 It is a common roofing material that comes with many advantages like durability, ease of installation, and affordability.
 On the other hand, it is heavy, tends to corrode if not sealed properly, and needs to be coated with a sealant to protect it from the elements.

 Stainless steel unlike copper can resist corrosion giving it an upper hand.
 It does not rust.
 Just like copper, it is another popular material and is very durable and affordable.
 On the other hand, though, it is heavier than copper and this weight is usually associated with high costs in the long run.

-In conclusion, there are various roofing materials in the market that one can choose from, though it’s important to find the best material to match the different climate conditions and topography.
+In conclusion, there are various roofing materials on the market that one can choose from, though it’s important to find the best material to match the different climatic conditions and site topography.
 Making detailed research about your options and talking to professional roofing contractors will save you the costs of making wrong roofing decisions in the long run.